 I am sure you would like to hear of two brothers, who always remained brothers; who gave a helping hand, each to each, and jogged along together; sharing life's vicissitudes, of joy or sorrow; who "retired independent" to this place.
-Perhaps you expect to find such an inscription as this:-
+Perhaps you expect to find such an inscription as this:- deeply regretted in death, by all who knew him.

 "In this tomb are deposited the mortal remains of William Curphy, Of this Parish.
-He was born the 8th of May, 1809, and died June 10, 1840, at the early age of 31.
+He was born the 8th of May, 1809, and died June 10, 1840, at the carly age of 31.
+He was universally loved in life, and